 This course is designed to augment and supplement the material on the structure and development of borderline states that candidates are exposed to in other courses.
 We will discuss material from the ego psychological, object relational (with an emphasis on Fairbairn), attachment, intersubjective, relational, and Greenian literature.
 Depending on the interests of the candidates, we may also explore readings from other traditions, such as the contemporary Janetians, among others.
-Mondays, 8:30 - 10:00 P.M.; 8 sessions; September 14 - November 16, 2020 307.
+Mondays, 8:35 - 10:00 P.M.; 8 sessions; September 12 - November 14, 2022 307.
 FURTHER EXPLORATIONS IN EMPIRICAL RESEARCH Leon Hoffman, M.D.
-Wilma Bucci, Ph.D.
-Tehela Nimroody, Ph.D.
 Shuli Sandler, Psy.D.
 Following a "critical thinking" model, this course will address current controversies In this course we will discuss the practice/researcher interface, discuss the development of a manual for the assessment of defenses in the play of young children, and provide a hands-on experience in class to demonstrate the value of the collaboration between clinicians and researchers.
 We will attempt to integrate clinical observations and systematic evaluations of the language utilized by patients and clinicians.
+Guest Instructors include Drs.
+Wilma Bucci, Christopher Christian, and Tehela Nimroody.
 Second and Third Year students combined.
 This course alternates with 210 Neuropsychoanalytic Explorations.
-Mondays, 8:30 - 10:00 P.M.; 6 sessions; April 12 - May 17, 2021 308.
+Mondays, 8:35 - 10:00 P.M.; 8 sessions; March 27 - May 15, 2023 308.
 WRITING DESCRIPTIONS OF PSYCHOANALYTIC PROCESS III Lynne Jacobs, M.D.
 Kathy Berkman, M.D.
 The written word invariably reflects an author's thought.
 It is also true that the written word informs an author's thinking.
 Making use of this reciprocity between psychoanalytic thinking and psychoanalytic writing, candidates in this class will learn to describe psychoanalytic process in writing while using the writing process to refine their concept of psychoanalytic process.
 Candidates will learn to describe psychoanalytic process in writing in a way that their readers can know what transpired, even at the most profound levels, between patient and analyst.
-This course is an advanced practicum in psychoanalytic authoring in which candidates will prepare and refine narratives of their own clinical work for discussion with the class and instructor.
-This course will not be given in 2020 - 2021.

-309. GENDER Avgi Saketopoulou, Psy.D.
-Andrei Moroz, M.D.
+This course is an advanced practicum in psychoanalytic authoring in which candidates will prepare and refine narratives of their own clinical work for discussion with the class and instructor This course has been renumbered to 416.
+See page 50 for dates.
+309. GENDER Andrei Moroz, M.D.